xaperret/notes/Docker.md

 	- is associated and referenced by a hash generated from the layer’s content
 - What happens when you download an image ?
 	- Each layer is downloaded separately
-- What happens when a container is created ?
+- What happens when a conteneur is created ?
 	- a new writable layer is added on top of the image
 	- ![[Pasted image 20230425163349.png]]
 - This top layer is:
-	- called the container layer
+	- called the conteneur layer
 	- initially empty
-- Where are all changes made in a running container ?
+- Where are all changes made in a running conteneur ?
 	- are written to the writable layer
-- What do multiple containers running the same image share ?
+- What do multiple conteneurs running the same image share ?
 	- The same immutable underlying layers
 	- ![[Pasted image 20230425163519.png]]
-- What is the difference between an image and a container ?
+- What is the difference between an image and a conteneur ?
 	- the top writable layer!
-- What happens when a container is deleted ?
+- What happens when a contenueur is deleted ?
 	- Only its writable layer is deleted but the underlying immutable image remains!
 - How does Image inheritance work ?
 	- New images can be created from existing images